michaeljfriedman/simple-neural-network/README.md

 ### Dependencies
 This project is written in Python 2.7, and uses the following dependencies, frameworks, packages, etc.:

-- Numpy: Python vector/matrix algebra package, used for vector/matrix computation
+- Numpy: Python vector/matrix algebra package.
+Used for vector/matrix computation in neural_network.py

 ## Documentation
-See the docs/ directory for the full project documentation.
+For more details, see the [project documentation](docs/README.md).